kblincoe/VisualGit_SE701_2019_1/.github/pull_request_template.md

 ### **Testing:**

-If your changes cannot be tested programmatically, add steps below so that the reviewer can manually tests your changes.
-Otherwise, list the names of the new unit tests you have added to the test suite.
+Add steps below so that the reviewer can manually tests your changes.

 **Steps for manual testing:**

 1. ...
 2. ...

-**Newly added unit tests:**

-- List the names of tests you've added to the test suite

 ### **Checklist:**